 Don't get too close - or maybe you do?
 Some people suffer from commitment anxiety that they can't explain to themselves.
 Do you have trouble committing to a long, deep relationship?
 Do your partner's demands feel threatening to you?
 How do you feel when a commitment solidifies - do you perhaps want to distance yourself again?

 The fear of too narrow Relationships is not uncommon.
-Here you will get a deep insight into the topic and learn how to overcome commitment anxiety.
+Here you get a deep insight into the Topic and find out how to overcome fear of commitment.

 What is commitment anxiety anyway?
 According to Stefanie Stahl, an experienced psychotherapist, people with attachment anxiety shy away from deep, exclusive love relationships.
 In her Psychoblog the author of the bestseller "Das Kind in dir mussl Heimat finden" (The child in you must find a home) deals with the background and the signs of attachment anxiety.

 In every relationship alternate the Needs for closeness and distance.
-However, if you start to distance yourself even before the actual beginning of the love relationship, this is often related to a deep-seated fear.
+However, if you distance yourself before the actual start of the love relationship, this is often due to a deep-seated Fear together.
 This can become a psychological problem and also trigger physical symptoms.
-In the end, both partners suffer from the commitment phobia of one.
+Ultimately, both partners suffer from the Attachment phobiae of the one.

-This anxiety is not always clearly identifiable.
-Perhaps those affected are not even aware that they suffer from commitment anxiety.
-They feel the anxiety, but do not know how to classify it.
+This is not always Fear clearly recognizable.
+Those affected may not even be aware that they are suffering from attachment anxiety.
+Although they feel the anxiety, they don't know how to classify it.

 But with a look behind the facade, you can find the causes and overcome the commitment phobia.
 Often the reasons lie in childhood experiences.
 Perhaps the parents behaved in a dismissive manner or crushed the child with excessive expectations.
 If you are afraid of annoying someone or of being too disappointyou automatically withdraw.
-The moment you see through this behavior, you can counteract it and overcome your inner fear of closeness.
+The moment you see through this behavior, you can take action against it and release your inner self.
+Overcoming fear of closeness.

 You are in love, but are afraid of a relationship?
 Men often fear to lose their freedom when they meet a great partner.
 Why can't it stay with noncommittal sex without further commitment?
 With a friendship plus?